gabi-ribas/Pipefy_web/README.md

 **This document describes how to install the required components and run the automated web test case**

 # Requirements:
-- Having the Google Chrome browser installed
+- Google Chrome browser
-- Having Node.js installed
+- Node.js
+- Yarn
-*If you don't have Node.js/npm installed, please get it from: https://nodejs.org/en/download/*
+*If you don't have google Chrome installed, please get it from here* *If you don't have Node.js/npm installed, please get it from: https://nodejs.org/en/download/* *If you don't have Yarn installed, please get it from: https://classic.yarnpkg.com/lang/en/docs/install/*

 # Express way:

  - Clone this repository
- - From this repository's root source, run the `npm install` command on the terminal
+ - From this repository's root source, run the `yarn install` command on the terminal
  - From this repository's root source, run  the`npm test` command on the terminal

 # If the express way doesn't work, you may try the following steps: